 - All schedules are at the discretion of the Dean, and in the case of graduate programs, communicated to and mutually agreed upon with the Faculty of Graduate Studies; and

 - Maintaining a comprehensive, faculty-level schedule of reviews will ensure appropriate distribution of reviews and aid strategic planning around resources (human and financial).
 It will also help Dalhousie Analytics to plan for their own resources and ensure appropriate data support.

 For programs subject to accreditation, please continue to submit official documentation and results as they become available (no need to report as above-see Accredited Programs).
 Additionally, in advance of your next accreditation site visit (or immediately thereafter), please follow the procedures in Appendix C of the Senate Policy for Faculty Reviews of Academic Programs.

-Additional, optional resources (templates, sample guidelines, etc.) for planning and executing reviews.
+- Templates for use in planning and executing reviews (below).
 Please feel free to use and modify as appropriate.